jonathandlee12/COVID-iDAPT/README.md

 ## Code information

 The available R markdown files contain R scripts used to generate figures and data tables corresponding with the current version of the manuscript.
 The code was last run 10/23/2023.

+Each Rmd script is intended to be run separately.
+There may be additional files required for successful running not uploaded here.
+All files should be in the DATASETS/ folder, supplementary tables, or GEO (GSE241893).
+Additional information may be found in the STAR Methods section of our manuscript.